 Performance-wise, this proved during our tests that it can pump out impressive performance without draining the battery, especially with the M2 Pro and M2 Max-equipped ones.
 That's while staying virtually silent.
 Crucially, we found the MacBook Pro 16-inch doesn’t throttle its performance when on battery power either.
 Throughout our time with the MacBook Pro, we used it plugged in and on battery, and didn’t notice any change in performance, even when running complex video editing tasks.

 The base model M2 offers plenty of power at a decent price point for what you’re getting.
 Like many Apple products, there are options to add extra horsepower but expect to pay a pretty penny for those performance increases.

 Read our full MacBook Pro 16-inch (2023) review

 The ThinkPad T16 will be a favorite for those who need to view and work with large amounts of data.
-Its large 16-inch 16:10 display provides an extra bit of screen real estate that provides a few extra rows of viewing space in spreadsheets and documents.
+We liked the laptop's large 16-inch 16:10 display, providing an extra bit of screen real estate that gave us a few extra rows of viewing space in spreadsheets and documents during testing.
 Pair that with a full keyboard and numpad, and you have a machine built for data entry, accountants, and those needing to interact with large quantities of data simultaneously.

 Made for durability, the T16 passed MIL-STD 810G durability testing and is ready for expeditions beyond your desk or couch.
 Lenovo has also built great security features such as ThinkShield, camera shutter, fingerprint scanner, and Windows Hello for facial recognition and Self-Healing BIOS.